-There used to be a time when buying second hand was nothing to be proud of.
-It was considered as something for only the ones who could not afford new stuff.
-Nowadays second-hand shopping is gaining in popularity.
-You can sell and buy used items on the internet and second-hand stores are popping up everywhere.
-Here I have listed several advantages to go and take a look at your local second-hand shop.
+There used to be a time when second hand shopping was nothing to be proud of.
+Thrifting was considered as something only the ones who could not afford new stuff.
+Nowadays, thrift shopping is gaining in popularity.
+You can sell and buy second hand items online and, thrift stores are popping up everywhere.
+Therefore, I have listed several benefits to go and take a look at your local thrift shop.

 For most of us, the price of a product is the most important deciding factor for buying.
 One of the biggest benefits of second hand shopping is that you can find top-notch clothing brands at bargain prices saving you a lot of money.
 Often these clothes are worn only a few times and were donated by the previous owner who doesn’t like it anymore leaving it up to you to give it a new life.
 Did you know that the average woman wears an item only 7 times before it is discarded?
 According to the researchers who interviewed about 2000 women, this is because some women wear an item just once because they don’t want to repeat an outfit in a photo posted to social media… Luckily these pieces often end up in thrift stores when new potential owners (us) can find them for only a fraction of the price.

 The thrill of the hunt

 I am a sucker for this one.
-Lots of stuff is donated to second-hand shops each day and lots of people buy from second-hand shops so the rotation cycle of items is very high.
-So each time you visit (I try to visit my local second-hand shop every 2 to 3 weeks), it is full with ‘new’ stuff.
+Lots of stuff is donated to second hand shops each day and lots of people buy from a thrift store.
+For this reason, the rotation cycle of items is very high.
+So each time you visit (I try to visit my local second-hand shop every 2 to 3 weeks), it is full of ‘new’ stuff.
 I really enjoy the excitement of not knowing what treasure I might find.

 Keeping the money local

 My local second-hand shop is run by volunteers and all the profit they make is donated to local charities which is a great benefit of my local thrift store.
-This keeps the money local (instead of spending at big clothing brands who are located abroad) and helps local small business owners.
+This keeps the money local (instead of spending at big clothing brands that are located abroad) and helps local small business owners.

 Almost all my kid's toys are second hand.
 Sometimes kids can enjoy a toy for 5 minutes and they are done with it.
 Buying second hand can be a great solution.
 What I do is, I put all the toys she is no longer into in a box and donate them about every other month or so.
 Then we go to the second-hand shop and search for a few new toys she can play with for a couple of months.
-I love this cycle as she gets something ‘new’ to keeping her toys challenging and it saves me lots of money because I don’t have to buy new toys.
+I love this cycle as she get something ‘new’ to keep her entertained and it saves me lots of money because I don’t have to buy new toys.

 The production of clothes requires a lot of water and chemicals.
-The production of a pair of jeans could require over 6.000 liters of water (1.800 gallons).
+The production of a pair of jeans could require over 7.500 liters of water (2.000 gallons).
 This amount is shocking and I did not even mention packing and transportation.
-And then some might even directly and up in landfill because it was not sold.
+And then some jeans might even directly end up in landfills because they were not sold.
 This makes me so sad.
-Good quality clothing can last for years and if you are not into it anymore while it is still in good condition, donate it to a second-hand store.
-You’ll make someone happy with it and it doesn’t end up in the dumpster.
+Good quality clothing can last you years and if you are not into it anymore while it is still in good condition, donate it to a thrift store.
+You’ll make someone happy with it and it doesn’t end up affecting the environment.

 Stop exploitation of third world countries

-Many of our clothes come from third world countries.
-Here people have to produce clothing for often more than 12 hours a day.
-Earning very little.
-Often only enough to give their families some food.
+Many of our clothes are produced in third world countries.
+These people often have to produce clothing for more than 12 hours a day while earning very little.
+This is often only enough to give their families some food.
 In the meantime in western countries, we buy and throw away clothing like it is nothing.
 Buying second hand will not directly change their working conditions.
-However, it may help the industry to rethink their strategy.
-We, as consumers, have the power and we determine how the industries work.
+However, it may help the industry to rethink its strategy.
+We as consumers have the power and we determine how the industries work.
 As soon as we change our habits, the industries will have to change too.
 Once the demand for new clothing from countries such as Bangladesh and India decreases, they too will be forced to change and work on their strategies.

-These are several reasons why second hand shops are great whether you want to save money, are looking for a new treasure or want to help the environment (or all the above) while helping your local community.
+These are several reasons why second hand shops are great whether you want to save money, are looking for a new treasure, or want to help the environment (or all the above) while helping your local community.